Hot Stock to Track:: Lookers Plc (LON:LOOK)

 Lookers Plc (LON:LOOK) stock Trading Summary:

-Lookers Plc (LON:LOOK) stock changed position at -0.0064% to closing price of GBX15.60 in recent trading session.
+Lookers Plc (LON:LOOK) stock changed position at 0.0635% to closing price of GBX20.10 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered last trading volume of 644795 shares.
+The stock registered Last trading volume of 2733293 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 1.215M shares and relative volume is now at 0.53 ×.
+The stock average trading capacity stands with 1.297M shares and relative volume is now at 2.11 ×.

 Lookers Plc (LON:LOOK) Stock Price Movement in past 50 Days period and 52-Week period